Kerbalism/Kerbalism/README.md

   Celestial bodies block the signal, while other vessels can act as relay.
 Relay must be enabled per-antenna, as relaying has extra Electric Charge requirements, even in background.
   Antennas have range and wildly different data transmission costs, that scale with distance.
-  Signal processing can be improved by researching specific technologies, leading to increased range.
+  Signal processing can be improved by researching signal processing technologies, leading to increased range.

-#MAGNETIC STORMS
+#RADIATION

+  Celestial bodies can have a magnetosphere that protect Kerbals from radiation, as well as a radiation
+  belt: an extreme radiation zone.
+Cosmic radiation is ever present in the vast distances of space.
+  Vessels can be shielded to offer some protection, at the expense of greatly increased mass.

+#SPACE WEATHER

-  Coronal mass ejections from the Sun can hit planets magnetospheres from time to time, causing magnetic storms that disrupt communications with the vessels around the planet for some time.
+  Coronal mass ejections from the Sun can hit planetary systems from time to time, causing magnetic storm inside magnetospheres that disrupt communications, as well as intense radiation over the whole system.
   Frequency of the storms as well as time to impact depend on distance of the body from the Sun.

 #COHERENT BACKGROUND SIMULATION